ConnerSanders/CapstoneStarterRepo/README.md

 ## Project Demonstration & Images

 Give a link to a video of the project being demonstrated.
-The video should be hosted on the capstone youtube.
+The video should be hosted on the capstone YouTube.

 Below the video link show some well-taken, appropriately sized images of the project.